-Penta, the business banking provider for small and medium sized enterprises (SMEs) that was recently acquired by fintech company builder Finleap, has raised “over” €8 million in new funding.
+Penta, the German business banking startup, banking provider for small and medium-sized enterprises (SMEs) that was recently acquired by fintech company builder Finleap, has raised “over” €8 million in new funding.

 The round is led by HV Holtzbrinck Ventures.
 Also participating is Finleap, alongside Fabrick, the Italian platform for open banking and fintech services, which is another of Penta’s existing shareholders.
 The startup raised a €7 million Series A round in late 2018, and is thought to have had over €18 million investment since being founded in 2016.